ARifleman/arifleman.github.io/index.md

 - Perform release builds and manage App Store/Google Play submissions and releases

 ### Game Programmer (2016-2019)
-- Work on various first-party titles as a general programmer using mainly C++, Objective-C, and JavaScript
+- Worked on various first-party titles as a general programmer using mainly C++, Objective-C, and JavaScript
 - Designed and implemented rendering system for networked game states with smoothing/interpolation of mispredicted game states
 - Designed and implemented box2d-based game mechanics for networked car physics
 - Implemented features touching vertical slices of game codebases, from game engine core (C++) through our custom netcode framework (C++/protocolbuffers), GameSparks cloud code (JavaScript), and client UI (C++/Objective-C)